Climate change and renewable energy in the energy transition

 Note: If this program is rescheduled or cancelled, a full refund or credit note to use at another Executive Education program valued at the same price will be provided.

-The course will consist of short presentations, interactive discussion and case study analysis.
-It begins with a non-technical summary of contemporary climate change science and the need for targets to mitigate the projected impacts of climate change.
-The importance of the energy sector towards meeting these targets will be highlighted, along with an examination of the potential for transitioning towards renewables in Australia.
+The program begins with a non-technical summary of contemporary climate change science and the projected impacts of climate change.
+The potential contribution from the energy sector towards reducing greenhouse gas emissions will be highlighted, along with examination of the various types of renewable energy that can contribute to this with on an Australian perspective.

-The program will conclude with considerations of future policy and planning issues involved in the transition to a renewable energy supply in Australia.
+The program will conclude with considerations of what is required to accelerate the transition to a renewable energy supply in Australia.

 About the facilitators